grantcarthew/start-prototype/docs/cli/start.md

 Exit code: 2

-### Invalid Model Tier
+### Invalid Model Alias

-If tier not configured for agent:
+If alias not configured for agent:
 ```
-Error: Model tier 'pro' not configured for agent 'claude'.
+Error: Model alias 'pro' not configured for agent 'gemini'.

-Available tiers for claude:
+Available aliases for gemini:
-  - fast: claude-3-5-haiku-20241022
+  - flash: gemini-2.0-flash-exp
-  - mid: claude-3-7-sonnet-20250219
+  - pro-exp: gemini-2.0-pro-exp

 Update config or use full model name with --model.
 ```